MShekow/ng-outlook-google-calendar-sync/README.md

 ### Running tests

-Run `pytest tests` to run all unit / integration tests defined in the `tests` folder.
+Run `pytest tests` to run all unit or integration tests defined in the `tests` folder.